-The Office of Student Financial Aid uses your UMMC email account as its official means of communication with students.
+The Office of Student Financial Services uses your UMMC email account as its official means of communication with students.
 It is your responsibility to either check that account for messages regularly, or forward it to an account that you will check routinely.

 The value of fee-based scholarship is based upon the amount of its associated fee (such as tuition, housing, non-resident charges) as itemized on your Student Accounting bill, but is capped at the amount listed in the package.
 UMMC will not process fee-specific scholarships when such awards exceed the amount of the charge.
 Therefore, if there is no associated fee, the scholarship does not pay.
 Although it is possible to have more than one fee-specific scholarship targeting the same fee, the combination of credits from these scholarships cannot exceed the amount of that fee.
 (For example, two scholarships that cover nonresident tuition will only pay up to the amount of the full nonresident charges.
 The student cannot receive the difference in a refund).